My name is Rich. I like to talk about money.

-I invested $4000 in the Aggressive Index fund (I think that was the actual name), and lost money twice as fast as the S&P 500 when the market dived with the pop of the tech bubble. $4k went to $2k in a few weeks.
+I invested $4000 in the Aggressive Growth Index fund (I think that was the actual name), and lost money twice as fast as the S&P 500 when the market dived with the pop of the tech bubble. $4k went to $2k in a few weeks.
 It was one of the best lessons of my life.
-That Warren guy knows what he’s talking about!

-I joined the military as an officer and ended up moving to the island of Guam.
+I joined the military as an officer and moved to the island of Guam.
 This put our plans to buy a house on hold.
 After two years in Guam, I received orders to move to Washington, D.C.
 It was 2003, and we were eager to buy a house believing that owning real estate would be key to our financial future.

 The market was unusually hot in 2003.
 House prices had been rising rapidly over the past two years, and houses were selling as fast as they came on the market.